How can this mountaineer draw an accurate map?

 They look at angles and sides of triangles and make connections between them.

-This is called Trigonometry.
-A lot of the times trigonometry is applied in 3D, and this is the skill that you will practise in this activity.
+This is called trigonometry.
+A lot of the time, trigonometry is applied in 3D, and this is the skill that you will practise in this activity.

 Trigonometry ratios - recap